dendronhq/dendron-docs/vault/dev.process.review.md

 * To figure out the category for a commit, see [[Assign Category to Task|dendron://dendron.dendron-site/area.product.sop.assign-category-to-task]]
 * To figure out the scope, see [[Assign Scope to Feature|dendron://dendron.dendron-site/area.product.sop.assign-scope-to-feature]]
 * When applicable, include any unique testing steps taken in the commit message.
 This will help future people looking back at this PR understand how to test similar changes.

+#### git hooks

+We have pre-commit and pre-push hooks, which we use to keep the codebase consistent.
+The pre-commit hook will make sure that your code is correctly formatted, and the pre-push hook will make sure you don't accidentally push in leftover debugging code.

+The pre-commit hook has to **stash and pop** any unstaged changes you have in the workspace.
+If something breaks during this process and your changes are lost, check the stash using `git stash list` to find your changes (should be marked `pre-linting-stash`), then use `git stash pop stash@{x}` to recover the correct one.

 ### Addressing open issues